PixarV/terraform-provider-r4/website/docs/r/subnet.html.markdown

 # Resource: aws_subnet

-Provides an VPC Subnet resource.
+Provides an VPC subnet resource.

-For more information, see the documentation on [Subnets][subnets].
+For more information, see the documentation on [subnets][subnets].

 ## Example Usage